 Once the input data and other parameters have been defined, the service is executed by clicking the 'Launch' button at the bottom of the Workspace panel.
-The user is then asked for confirmation regarding spending of Coins.
-After accepting, the Data Panel opens at the bottom of screen with the 'Jobs' section open.
+After launching, the Data Panel opens at the bottom of screen with the 'Jobs' section open.